Meta-Meta-Resources/Meta-Meta-Resources/docs/online-learning-opportunities/topic-specific/free-coding/git.md

 sidebar_label: Git
 ---

-The items below are visual and interactive demonstrations of concepts in CSS.
+The items below are visual and interactive demonstrations of concepts in Git.
 Also see this web book's [Online Learning Overview](/online-learning-opportunities/overview) and [Massive Open Online Courses](/online-learning-opportunities/moocs) pages, which encompass Git (but also other topics') resources as well.

-## Select Interactives
+## Select Interactives and Visualizations

 [Install Git](https://www.atlassian.com/git/tutorials/install-git)